Carl Zeiss Vision – Count on Getting Something Extra Every Time

 You might think that every pair of glasses is the same.
 Well, you’d be mistaken, because there are many small things – such as measuring and manufacturing precision, quality materials, state-of-the-art technologies and quality checks – that are required to ensure that a pair of glasses is something the wearer can depend on in any situation.

 Consequently, the corporate history of the Carl Zeiss eyeglass lens manufacturing division has set many milestones marked by the invention of numerous innovative solutions.
-In 1937, Carl Zeiss invented polarized lenses, and the company manufactured the first polarized lens for eyeglasses in 1959.
+In 1935, Carl Zeiss invented anti-reflective lenses, and the company manufactured the first polarized lens for eyeglasses in 1959.

 Carl Zeiss was also Europe’s first eyeglass lens manufacturer to cast lenses in high refractive plastic material.
 It was not until this development became available that manufacturers could produce thin and lightweight eyeglass lenses.
 Another unique feature of ZEISS brand lenses is that the thickness of the glass can be adapted to the design of the frame.